ImperialCollegeLondon/pnflowPy/README.md

      conda activate flowmodel

 # Running pnflowPy
+To run the pnflowPy , you should first generate the networks from the images using the [pnextract](https://github.com/ImperialCollegeLondon/pnextract) module, see the documentation of pnextract executable.
+Then you should copy the generated networks into the data folder and edit the input_pnflow.dat by setting the NETWORK keyword and other keywords.
+Full descriptions of the keywords in the input_pnflow.dat can be found in doc/pnflow_guide.pdf inside the [pnflow](https://github.com/ImperialCollegeLondon/pnflow) module.
+However, only the keywords inside the input_pnflow.dat have been implemented, others might be added later for more robustness.

-You can run the pnflowPy by doing the following:
+You can then run the pnflowPy by doing the following:
   1. Change directory into the pnflowPy folder.
   2. Running the following command in terminal or in Windows command-prompt (cmd):
       ```python
       python main.py data/input_pnflow.dat

-The input_pnflow.dat file contains

 # Contributions
 It would be very great to make any contributions to this project to make it better.
 If you would like to contribute, please fork the repo and create a pull request or simply open an issue with the tag "contribution".
 Please give this project a star.
 Thank you!